Holyrood Palace: 19th century

-Following the French Revolution, George III allowed the Comte d'Artois, the exiled younger brother of Louis XVI of France, to live at the Palace of Holyroodhouse.
-Artois - who would accede to the French throne in 1824 as Charles X - resided at Holyroodhouse from 1796 to 1803.
-He occupied the King’s Apartments, and during this period the palace was refurbished.
+Following the French Revolution, George III allowed the Comte d'Artois, the exiled younger brother of Louis XVI of France, to live at the palace.
+Artois – who would accede to the French throne in 1824 as Charles X – resided at Holyrood from 1796 to 1803.
+He occupied the King's Apartments, and during this period the palace was refurbished.
 Artois took advantage of the sanctuary provided by the abbey to avoid his creditors.
-His sons, Louis Antoine and Charles Ferdinand, also spent periods at Holyroodhouse with their father.
+His sons, Louis Antoine and Charles Ferdinand, also spent periods at Holyrood with their father.

+William Murray Nairne, 5th Lord Nairne, was appointed Assistant Inspector-General of Barracks in Scotland in 1806 and he and his wife, the songwriter and avid Jacobite Carolina Oliphant, enjoyed the use of the Royal Apartments as one of the perks of the post.

-During his visit to Scotland in 1822, King George IV became the first reigning monarch since Charles I in 1641 to visit the Palace of Holyroodhouse.
-Although he was lodged at Dalkeith Palace, the king held a levée at Holyroodhouse, received addresses, and was shown the historic apartments of Mary, Queen of Scots.
+During his visit to Scotland in 1822, King George IV became the first reigning monarch since Charles I in 1641 to visit Holyrood.
+Although he was lodged at Dalkeith Palace, the king held a levée at Holyrood, received addresses, and was shown the historic apartments of Mary, Queen of Scots.
 He ordered repairs to the palace but declared that Queen Mary's rooms should be protected from any future changes.
 Between 1824 and 1834, Robert Reid oversaw works including the demolition of all the outlying buildings to the north and south of the quadrangle, and the refacing of the south front.
-Following the July Revolution of 1830, Charles X of France went into exile again, and he arrived to reside at Holyroodhouse again in October, along with his grandson and heir, Henri, Count of Chambord, the Duke and Duchess of Angoulême, the Duchess of Berry, Louise Marie Thérèse d'Artois, and their household.
+Following the July Revolution of 1830, Charles X of France went into exile again, and he arrived to reside at Holyrood again in October, along with his grandson and heir, Henri, Count of Chambord, the Duke and Duchess of Angoulême, the Duchess of Berry, Louise Marie Thérèse d'Artois, and their household.
 The Bourbons remained in Edinburgh until September 1832, when they moved to Prague.
-In 1834 William IV agreed that the Lord High Commissioner to the General Assembly of the Church of Scotland could make use of the palace during the General Assembly’s annual meeting, and this tradition continues today.
+In 1834 William IV agreed that the Lord High Commissioner to the General Assembly of the Church of Scotland could make use of the palace during the General Assembly's annual meeting, and this tradition continues today.